rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/README.md

 ## Pipeline explanation
 A walkthrough of the start-to-end script logic is available [here](https://github.com/rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/wiki/2.-Pipeline-explanation).

+## Technical documentation
+Docstrings of functions used can be found [here](https://github.com/rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/wiki/5.-Technical-documentation).

 ## Exploratory data analysis
 Key insights noted in our dataset are available [here](https://github.com/rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/wiki/3.-Exploratory-data-analysis).